 20-hour shadowing experience over three months with a clinical research coordinator (CRC) mentor from UCSF.
 Potential mentors complete a survey, and responses are provided to scholars who identify 2-3 individuals they would like to meet.
 Scholars meet with potential mentors and choose the person they would like to shadow.
 During the shadowing experience, CIRCLE participants gain first-hand knowledge about being a CRC at UCSF and expand their professional network.

-- SFSU graduating seniors, recent grads, or current master’s students; people recommended by community-based organizations; UCSF employees identified through the Anchor Institution Initiative; and UCSF fair job attendees.
+- SFSU graduating seniors, recent grads, or current master’s students; people recommended by community-based organizations; UCSF employees identified through the Anchor Institution Initiative; Fresno State graduating seniors, recent grads, or current master’s students; Hayward State graduating seniors, recent grads, or current master’s students; San Francisco City College students; and UCSF job fair attendees.

 - Interest in research to address and eliminate health disparities.

-Applicants for the program submit a resume, lists references, and answer five questions that examine community cultural wealth.
+Applicants for the program should complete an online application, submit a resume, list references, and answer five questions that examine community cultural wealth.
 To assess this wealth (i.e., lived experience, being bilingual/bicultural), each application is reviewed twice using an evaluation rubric to minimize bias.
 The selection committee then decides who will be invited to an interview and makes the final selection of CIRCLE scholars.

 Questions?